adamtornhill/MetricsTreeMap/README.md

 Just put your `metric_data.csv` file into the sketch folder and run the application in Processing.
 Enjoy your visualized data and I hope you find the sketch useful.

 ## Implementation notes
-The implementation is done in the Processing language with a good ol' imperative coding style.
-There's something special about the interactive feeling and ease of experimantation that Processing provides.
+The implementation is done in the [Processing](http://processing.org) language with a good ol' imperative coding style.
+There's something special about the interactive feeling and ease of experimantation that `Processing` provides.
-The tree map library has support for hierarchical structures too, so that's probably something I'll add in future versions.
+The tree map library I use has support for hierarchical structures too, so that's probably something I'll add in future versions.

 ## Credits
-I've based the general structure on the code in `Visualizing Data: Exploring and Explaining Data with the Processing Environment` by `Ben Fry`.
+I've based the general structure of the sketch on the code in `Visualizing Data: Exploring and Explaining Data with the Processing Environment` by `Ben Fry`.

 The idea and technique to optimize the text font is from the book `Generative Design: Visualize, Program, and Create with Processing` by `Hartmut Bohnacker`, `Benedikt Gross`, `Julia Laub`, and `Claudius Lazzeroni`.